codesperfect/PerfectQrBot/README.md

   - Thank you Happy coding.

 # **License**
-Copyright (c) 2021 Praveen and others
+Copyright (c) 2021 Praveen and team.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the